moyano83/Designing-Data-Intensive-Applications/README.md

 #### Simplicity: Managing Complexity

 Reducing complexity greatly improves the maintainability of software, and thus simplicity should be a key goal for the systems we build.
-Abstraction removes unnecesary complexity: it can hide a great deal of implementation detail behind a clean, simple-to-understand façade.
+Abstraction removes unnecesary complexity: it can hide a great deal of implementation detail behind a clean, simple-to-understand facade.

 #### Evolvability: Making Change Easy